 Slow cooked, richly flavored Texas Chili recipe is great for entertaining.
 Lean chunks of tender beef and flavorful sauce, a beef chili that’s comfort food!

-My father-in-law has been a cattle rancher for more than three quarters of a century.
+My father-in-law was a cattle rancher for more than three quarters of a century.
 He knows his cows’ history nearly as well as he knows his kids.
 He’s faced the ups and downs that come with a life in agriculture.
 As conditions change he adapts.

 His herd has changed over the years.
 People want leaner beef with good flavor.
 Through breeding evolution, he continues to deliver the fresh, wholesome product that meets customer demand.